-Exploration activities for the coming quarter will be focused on the Company's 860 sq km Santa Cruz portfolio, with particular emphasis being placed on drill target generation activities at both the Sierra Blanca and Los Cisnes projects.
-Follow-up drill testing of targets identified is currently expected to be undertaken during H2 2019 and beyond.
-Further drill target generation activities, including site reviews, are also expected to be undertaken at the Company's Savant Lake Project in Ontario, Canada.
+Exploration activities for the remainder of fiscal 2020 will continue to be focused on the Company's 860 square km Santa Cruz portfolio, with particular emphasis being placed on the definition and prioritization of drill targets at both the Sierra Blanca and Los Cisnes Projects.
+Follow-up drill testing of the priority targets identified is currently expected to be undertaken during late-2019 and beyond.
+In parallel, drill target generation activities, including additional site reviews, are also expected to be completed at the Company's Savant Lake Project in Ontario, Canada.